emmercm/igir/README.md

 `igir` runs these steps in the following order:

-1. Scans the DAT input path for every file, parses them
+1. Scans the DAT input path for every file and parses them, if specified
 2. Scans each ROM input path for every file
    1. Then detects headers in those files, if applicable (see [docs](docs/rom-headers.md))
 3. ROMs are matched to the DATs
    1. Then filtering and sorting options are applied (see [docs](docs/rom-filtering.md))
-   2. Then ROMs are written to the output directory, if applicable (`copy`, `move`)
+   2. Then ROMs are written to the output directory, if specified (`copy`, `move`)
-   3. Then written ROMs are tested for accuracy, if applicable (`test`)
+   3. Then written ROMs are tested for accuracy, if specified (`test`)
-   4. Then input ROMs are deleted, if applicable (`move`)
+   4. Then input ROMs are deleted, if specified (`move`)
-4. Unknown files are recycled from the output directory, if applicable (`clean`)
+4. Unknown files are recycled from the output directory, if specified (`clean`)
-5. An output report is written to the output directory, if applicable (`report`)
+5. An output report is written to the output directory, if specified (`report`)

 ## How do I run `igir`?